Bastacyclop/Sparkle/README.md

 ### Declare a System

 A system is responsible for updating components in the world.
-Most of the time you'll either want no filtering or the default implementation provided by the macro `sparkle_default_system_filtering!`:
+Most of the time you'll either use the `StandardEntityView` or no filtering system at all:

 ```rust
   struct PositionPrinter {